EzraTambo/Code-Challenge-1/README.md

 console.log(calculatePayee(85000)) // Output: 24750

-You can access all this projects in my github account:....
+You can access all this projects in my github account: https://github.com/EzraTambo